Edward Still

-Edward Still (born 30 December 1990) is a football manager and assistant manager of Belgian Pro League club Anderlecht.
+Edward Still (born 30 December 1990) is a football manager, who is the manager of Belgian Pro League club La Louvière.

-He has managed Charleroi, Eupen and Kortrijk in the Belgian Pro League, starting at age 30.
+Born in Belgium to English parents, Still has managed Charleroi, Eupen, Kortrijk and Anderlecht in the Belgian Pro League, starting at age 30.
+From February to May 2026, he was manager of Championship club Watford.

 Biography

 Early life and career

 Still was born in Belgium to English parents, Still's parents, Jane (née Bagley) and Julian Richard Still, left the United Kingdom for Belgium somewhere around the year 1990.
 He is the brother of fellow manager Will Still and video analyst Nicolas Still.
-He was raised in English and went to a French school in Walloon Brabant.
+He was raised speaking English and attended a French‑language school in Walloon Brabant.
 In football, Still started his career as youth coach at Racing Jet Wavre and Royale Union Rixensartoise.
-In the meantime, he studied at Loughborough University, Université catholique de Louvain, KU Leuven and Erasmus University Rotterdam.
+In the meantime, he studied at Loughborough University, UCLouvain, KU Leuven and Erasmus University Rotterdam.

 In September 2015, he became assistant of Croatian manager Ivan Leko, initially as video-analyst at Sint-Truiden, but thereafter he followed Leko as assistant at Club Brugge.
 When Leko was coach at Al Ain, Still went on to work as a project manager at Vlerick Business School and as an analyst on the RTBF football talk show La Tribune.
 In May 2020, Still rejoined Leko's staff at Antwerp, then Shanghai Port in early 2021.